 “Going off coms” is the the last thing Tom says before climbing out of the back seat of the hovering helicopter, onto the sea ice with a 1m long ice drill.
 A minute later, after drilling a couple of holes, a thumbs up signals that he is satisfied that the ice is at least 75cm thick, strong enough to support the weight of the 1300kg helicopter & its contents.
-The pilot powers the machine down and we begin unloading ourselves, the Boxfish ROV, teh Boxfish 360, hydrophones, camera gear, survival bags and of course snacks!
-It is around 10pm and this will be our base for the nights activities on the ice.
+The pilot powers the machine down and we begin unloading ourselves, the Boxfish ROV (an underwater drone), the Boxfish 360, hydrophones, camera gear, survival bags and of course snacks!
+It is around 10pm and this will be our base for the night’s activities on the ice.

 We identified that optimal landing sight during our 45 minute flight along the ice channel that is being cut from the Ross Sea to McMurdo Station where resupply ships will unload everything needed to support the New Zealand and Amercican scientific operations in Antarctica for another year.
 The cargo ship will unload onto an ice pier that has been built from reinforced ice in front of McMurdo Station.
 New Zealand defence force personnel are already here in preparation for the offload as part of the New Zealand/American cooperation.

 For photo identification of individual animals, we’ve tracked and photographed a number of pods of killer whales and the odd minke whale travelling down the ice edge from the air so we’ve chosen a spot where we hope they will come to rest, play and fish under the ice.
 Years of experience from Regina, the expedition leader, has given her a second nature for these whales behaviour.

 They congregate here every year to utilise the ice channel as a kind of whale highway that gives them access far further into MrMurdo Sound than they would normally be able to reach because they have to surface to breathe regularly.
 This narrow slit in the ice creates a very unique opportunity to get up close to these incredible animals.